Catapult: Medieval catapults

 Trebuchets were probably the most powerful catapult employed in the Middle Ages.
-The most commonly used ammunition were stones, but "darts and sharp wooden poles" could be substituted if necessary.
-The most effective kind of ammunition though involved fire, such as "firebrands, and deadly Greek Fire".
-Trebuchets came in two different designs: Traction, which were powered by people, or Counterpoise, where the people were replaced with "a weight on the short end".
+The most commonly used ammunition was stones, but darts and sharp wooden poles could be substituted if necessary.
+The most effective kinds of ammunition though involved combustion, such as firebrands, and deadly Greek Fire.
+Trebuchets came in two different designs: Traction, which were powered by people, or Counterpoise, where the people were replaced with a counterweight on the short end.
 The most famous historical account of trebuchet use dates back to the siege of Stirling Castle in 1304, when the army of Edward I constructed a giant trebuchet known as Warwolf, which then proceeded to "level a section of [castle] wall, successfully concluding the siege".